 All kayaks have weight limitations due to their structure, kayaker safety concerns, and the longevity of the kayak in question.
 We have outlined below the various weight and size limitations for our kayaks due to their product specifications:

-For inflatable tandem kayaks (Advanced Elements Straitedge 2) the weight limit is 500 lbs for the combined weight of two people, and the width of the kayak is 35″.
-This is due to the product specifications of our kayaks.
-All kayaks that are made have weight limitations.
+On our boat and kayak tours we use inflatable kayaks.
+For our inflatable tandem kayaks (Advanced Elements Straitedge 2) the weight limit is 500 lb for the combined weight of two people, with a cockpit width of 35 inches.
 If you make a paid reservation over the phone, we will inform you of this weight limit.
 It is very important to be honest and not to exceed this weight limit.
 If you show up for your reservation and you are over the weight limitations, you will be unable to kayak.